 Pandemic Emergency Purchase Programme (PEPP)

 On 18 March 2020, the ECB Governing Council announced the launch of a new pandemic emergency purchase programme (PEPP) with an envelope of EUR 750 billion to counter the serious risks to the monetary policy transmission mechanism and the outlook for the euro area posed by the outbreak of the coronavirus.
-On 4 June 2020, the Governing Council decided to increase the envelope by EUR 600 billion to a total of EUR 1,350 billion.
-On 10 December 2020, the Governing Council decided to increase the envelope for PEPP by EUR 500 billion to a total of EUR 1,850 billion.
+On 4 June 2020, the Governing Council decided to increase the envelope to a total of EUR 1,350 billion.
+On 10 December 2020, the Governing Council decided to increase the envelope for PEPP to a total of EUR 1,850 billion.

 SECURITIES LENDING OF BANK OF FINLAND’S HOLDINGS UNDER THE APP and PEPP